 The Virginia Coastal Management Program is a network of Virginia state agencies and local governments headquartered at DEQ which administers enforceable laws, regulations, and policies that protect the Commonwealth's coastal resources and foster sustainable development.
 This zone includes all cities, counties and towns that touch on tidal waters.
-By virtue of having a federally approved coastal zone management program, Virginia has the authority to require that federal actions be consistent with the state's enforceable, incorporated coastal laws.
-The program also administers an annual grant award receives annual funding from National Oceanic and Atmospheric Administration (NOAA) under the federal Coastal Zone Management Act to implement and improve Virginia's laws and policies that affect coastal resources within the defined coastal zone.
-As a "maximum-funded state," Virginia receives about \$2.5 million annually.
+By virtue of having a federally approved Coastal Zone Management Program, Virginia has the authority to require that federal actions be consistent with the state's enforceable, incorporated coastal laws.
+The program also administers an annual grant award using annual funding from the National Oceanic and Atmospheric Administration (NOAA) under the federal Coastal Zone Management Act to implement and improve Virginia's laws and policies that affect coastal resources within the defined coastal zone.
+As a "maximum-funded state," Virginia receives about \$2.8 million annually.